 Business Income Insurance – An Introduction

 We all know the importance of having home insurance.
 Although the chances of disaster are slim, very few people would leave their home unprotected.
 The devastation would be overwhelming.
 Canadian financial institutions won’t issue a mortgage without a home insurance policy.
-Even if it weren’t a requirement, we know the importance of having an insurance policy that protects our homes in case the unthinkable happens.
-The majority of homeowners couldn’t afford the costs of repairing the damage to a house and the cost of replacing their belongings.
+Even if it weren’t a requirement, we know the importance of having insurance policies that protect our homes in case the unthinkable happens.
+The majority of homeowners couldn’t afford the costs of repairing the damaged property and the cost of replacing their belongings.

 The same is true with a business.
 If you own a business, the last thing you need is a fire or flood destroying everything you’ve worked for.
 Which is why a Commercial Property Insurance policy is just as important as a homeowner’s policy – maybe even more important.
 Your business is often your only source of income.
 More on commercial property coverage later.

 Business Income Insurance takes protecting you from bankruptcy a step further.
 Sure, having insurance that covers the damage done to your business is crucial, but so is covering the business income you rely on every month to pay your expenses.
 If the worst-case comes to pass and your business is shut down because of a catastrophic event (called a peril), those expenses start piling up and can drown you in debt without money coming in.

 Just click to buy business income insurance 100% online now!

 A Closer Look at Business Income Insurance